The Short Answer Is Yes!

 In the article below, we will look at a few of the necessary guidelines when purchasing a home with bankruptcy, prior short sale, and/or prior foreclosure on your credit report.

-In conjunction with this, VA HLC is offering low down and $0 down government subsidized home loans for all Americans.
+In conjunction with this, VA HLC offers low down and $0 down government subsidized home loans for all Americans.

 These loans can be used to remodel, refinance, or purchase a home.
 This type of loan is available even with a prior foreclosure, short sale and chapter 7 or 13 bankruptcy.